shruti1421/Blog-App/README.md

 > Access the URL in your browser http://localhost:3000

+### Deploy

+This project is deployed on netlify.
+It can be found live at [Click here](https://arcane-mountain-58460.herokuapp.com/).

 ## Features to be added:
 - User can like and comment on every post
 - Can upload images in his post.

+P.S This project is not finished yet so, if anyone wants to add or improve some features feel free to open a pull request.